Kava Effects on Brain Explained | Botanic Tonics

 How To Take Kava

-If you're considering incorporating kava into your routine, it's important to understand how to take it safely and responsibly.
+If you're considering trying Kava, it's important to understand how to take it safely and responsibly.
 Here’s some tips on how to take kava.

 Recommended Usage